humpback/humpback/docs/build-registry.md

   Find the `INSECURE_REGISTRY` option and change to: INSECURE_REGISTRY =" `<registry_server>`: 5000 "

-&ensp;&ensp;&ensp;&ensp;&ensp;After the configuration, restart the Docker local service and check whether the configuration takes effect.
+&ensp;&ensp;&ensp;&ensp;After the configuration, restart the Docker local service and check whether the configuration takes effect.
 If the process appears, the `--insecure-registry` parameter indicates that the configuration takes effect.

 ```bash
 $ service docker restart